 This is not a bad thing.
 Plaintiffs who are real victims have interests that are diametrically opposed to those who garner settlements because of fear of publicity or cost of discovery.
 So that is a good byproduct.
 But the new rules might produce some results that could hurt real victims.
 If the scope of discovery is indeed limited by this new language, plaintiffs won’t be able to put these huge corporations’ feet to the fire in discovery to produce information that could yield real fruit simply because it is only one case and is not big enough to put the corporation through all the effort.
 This would be a very bad outcome.

 So Will This New Wave of Change Actually Happen?

-The impact of these new rules is going to vary wildly by judge.
-This rule is going to give judges broader discretion to do whatever they want to do.
-Because they are going to be even more bullet proof on discovery issues.
+The impact of these new rules will vary wildly by judge.
+This rule will give judges broader discretion to do whatever they want to do.
+Because they will be even more bulletproof on discovery issues.